google/yamlfmt/docs/config-file.md

 ## Config File Discovery

-The config file is a file named `.yamlfmt`, `yamlfmt.yaml`, or `yamlfmt.yml` that contains a valid yamlfmt configuration.
-The config file is discovered in the following priority order:
+The config file is a file is a yaml file that contains a valid yamlfmt configuration. yamlfmt will automatically search for files with the following names:

+  - `.yamlfmt`
+  - `yamlfmt.yml`
+  - `yamlfmt.yaml`
+  - `.yamlfmt.yaml`
+  - `.yamlfmt.yml`

+You can also pass a config file to yamlfmt using the `-conf` flag.
+When using the `-conf` flag, the config file can be named anything.
+When not using one of the config file flags, it will be automatically discovered in the following priority order:

 1. Specified in the `-conf` flag (if this is an invalid path or doesn't exist, the tool will fail)
 1. A config file in the current working directory